JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 72. Reworked logging  and log testing, in readiness for known todo's.
 Marked slow unit tests with TEST_IGNORE() attribute.
 73. Significant review and clean-up (readability).
 No significant functional changes.
 Some unit test improvements.
 74. Logging optimizations (untidy but base functionality works & new and revised logging units test pass).
+75. Logging optimizations now acceptably tidy.
+Unit test device ioctl has been reworked to retry device not ready (occurs in some paths).

 TODO: